Budibase/website/content/forms/templates/IT-incident-report-template/index.md

 ### Customize report fields

 Every organization is different.
-Your IT incident report form must match the information you actually need.
+Your ICT incident report form must match the information you actually need.
 With a Budibase form, you have complete control over which data fields to include.

 The Budibase builder makes it a breeze to add, edit, or remove form fields.

 Our template is designed for quick deployment.
 We’ve provided the most common fields for effective incident reports.
 These include descriptive elements, as well as categorization fields and taxonomies.
-Users can even add supporting evidence and documents.
+Users can even add supporting evidence and documents to help with formulating incident responses.

 ### Automate workflows

-Our incident report template is built to simplify internal processes.
+Our ICT incident report template is built to simplify internal processes.
 When IT incidents occur, communication is key.
 The sooner your IT team receives your incident reports, the better.

 With Budibase, any in-app action can trigger our vast library of automations.

 Notify your IT team when a new incident is reported.
-With Budibase’s range of integrations, you can even trigger specific responses for different classes of incidents.
+With Budibase’s range of integrations, you can even trigger specific responses for different classes of incidents, including internal messaging, tracking tools, or even social media.

 Check out our free [maintenance request form template](https://budibase.com/forms/templates/maintenance-request-form-template/).